 A separate application is not required; however the Student Financial Services Division requires the following information to determine a student's eligibility:

-Note: This information can be submitted by the school using the Debt Reduction Program Monitoring Form that is sent to them.
+Note: This information can be submitted by your educational institution using the Debt Reduction Program Monitoring Form that is sent to them.
 If the school does not provide this information to the Student Financial Services Division, the borrower is encouraged to submit the information directly.

 Under the Debt Reduction Grant Program, borrowers must respond to all requests for required documentation from the Student Financial Services Division within 2 years of graduation.